PharmacophoreFingerprint#

 Parameters:

 • fp_size (int, default=2048) – Size of output vectors, i.e. number of bits for each fingerprint.
+Only used for “folded” variant.
 Must be positive.

 • use_3D (bool, default=False) – Whether to use 3D Euclidean distance matrix, instead of topological distance.
 Binning is used to discretize values into values 0-8.